survivejs/webpack-book/manuscript/styling/05_linting.md

 ...
 ```

-To have something to test with, we should define a dummy rule:
+To have something to test with, there should be a dummy rule:

 **.stylelintrc**